 Why this works:

-How you can use this framework: Tell your audience about your worst mistakes on your journey to mastering your craft.
+How you can use this framework: Tell your audience about the most insane thing ever made or done.

 Examples of this framework in action: